rbreeze/portfolio/src/markdown/script.md

 My first contribution to the Argo Project was opening an issue for an idea: when going through Argo Workflows’ getting started guide I noticed I was copying and pasting a lot of workflow names, and I wanted an easy way to act on a workflow I just submitted.
 We discussed different solutions and settled on an alias - [@latest](https://github.com/argoproj/argo/pull/3179) - that can be used with any relevant CLI command.
 I’ll demo this quickly here.

 This was a great introduction to Golang, because I’d never coded in Go before and the CLI code isn’t terribly complex.
-I also got a small intro to the controller here because I had to make changes to it for this to work; you can take a look at the code at this link, this is all available on my website.
+I also got a small intro to the controller here because I had to make changes to it for this to work.

 ## WORKFLOWS DRAWER